Dpdl-io/DpdlEngine/Download.md

 ## 'DpdlEngine pro' release

-The 'DpdlEngine pro' release is supplied tailored to specific requirements and offers also customizations applicable to the DpdlEngine core engine.
+The 'DpdlEngine pro' release is supplied tailored to specific customer requirements and offers also customizations applicable to the DpdlEngine core engine.

 In particular platform also specific targets can be defined (e.g run on Java 1.4, etc..) to meet the customer requirements at full extend.

+The available embedded language plug-ins can also be requested with full source code disclosure for applying customizations and extensions.